 - Attach the other end of the hose to your AC’s condensate drain

-- Repeat these steps a few times, and the clog should eventually loosen.
+- Repeat these steps a few times, and the clog should loosen

 If this process does not successfully clear the clog, you’ll need a professional to come and take a look.